-Most of my breakfasts while I was doing the New Body Plan were based around eggs.
+Most of my breakfasts while I was doing my New Body Plan fat-loss challenge were based around eggs.
 They’re packed with protein and other useful nutrients, they’re quick and easy to cook and they’re versatile, so you won’t get bored.
 If you’re making an omelette, do it with a couple of portions of veg such as mushrooms and onions.
 If you’re scrambling or poaching, serve the eggs with veg, such as spinach or tomato, on the side.
 I’d usually eat mine with an extra side of fruit, such as a banana or a bowl of berries.

 Bonus tip: Later on in the plan, when I was trying to maximise fat loss, I dropped the fruit to slightly reduce my calorie consumption but retain a high protein intake.

 If I asked you to name a protein source that you might eat at breakfast, you’d probably say things like eggs, bacon, sausages and smoked salmon.
 You’d be less likely to say steak or white fish.
 The latter two options may be unconventional but, from a body composition point of view, they’re just as valid as traditional breakfast foods.
 In fact they’re probably superior to processed bangers and bacon.
 So, if you can get over the psychological hurdle of starting your day with a steak, go for it.
 The more breakfast options you have available to you, the less likely you are to get bored.

 Bonus tip: If you’re cooking a portion of meat or fish for breakfast, make an extra one at the same time that you can put in a salad for lunch.

 The easy option

 If you’re used to starting your day with a bowl of porridge and can’t be bothered to try your hand at a cordon blue steak dish on a busy Wednesday morning, try adding a scoop of protein powder to your oats and hot milk.
 Just make the porridge, tip in the protein powder and give it a stir.